-The Msunduzi Municipality is in the beginning stages of implementing its integrated rapid public transport network (IRPTN).
+The Msunduzi Municipality was in the beginning stages of implementing its integrated rapid public transport network (IRPTN).
 The IRPTN will be focused on the five modes of transportation, namely rail, bus, minibus taxi, metered taxi, and non-motorised transport.
 Although there has been a significant focus on motorised transport, such as the establishment of bus rapid transit (BRT) routes, there is still room for improvement with regard to non-motorised transport (NMT), as a large percentage of the population still depends on NMT.
+The IRPTN has since been suspended indefinitely.